Chronic Health Conditions

 - Fit Source: Physical Activity and Nutrition in Child Care Settings - Site links child care and afterschool providers to a wide variety of physical activity and nutrition resources.
 You will find links to activities, lesson plans, healthy recipes, information for parents, and many other downloadable tools that can be used to incorporate physical activity and nutrition into child care and afterschool programs.

 - Centers for Disease Control and Prevention - The CDC's Division of Nutrition, Physical Activity and Obesity (DNPAO) takes a public health approach to address the role of nutrition and physical activity in improving the public's health and preventing and controlling obesity and chronic diseases.

-- Child and Adult Care Food Program - CACFP provides nutritious meals to 2.9 million children and 86,000 adults who receive day care outside of their home.
+- Child and Adult Care Food Program - CACFP provides nutritious meals to more than 3.3 million children and 120,000 adults who receive daily care outside of their homes.

 - Eat Smart, Move More ....North Carolina - A statewide initiative that promotes increased opportunities for physical activity and healthy eating through policy and environmental change.

 - Food and Nutrition Information Center - FNIC at the National Agricultural Library (NAL) provides a directory to credible, accurate, and practical resources for consumers, nutrition and health professionals, educators and government personnel.
 Visitors can find printable format educational materials, government reports, research papers and more.

 - Fruits & Veggies ~More Matters! - The potential benefits associated with eating more fruits and vegetables stack up quickly: Reducing the risk of certain chronic diseases is only the beginning!